What is NEAR Protocol (NEAR)?

 Conclusion

-NEAR Protocol is fundamentally a high‑performance, usability‑focused blockchain evolving into a dedicated platform for AI‑powered applications and agentic commerce.
-How will its focus on AI and chain abstraction shape its role in a multi‑chain future?
+NEAR Protocol is fundamentally a high-performance, usability-focused blockchain evolving into a cross-chain operating system for the next generation of dApps and AI agents.
+How will its focus on chain abstraction and AI infrastructure shape its role in a multi-chain future?

 CMC AI can make mistakes.
 Not financial advice.